utn-fra-lse/lpc4337/README.md

 This directory contains a static library for the M4 and M0 FreeRTOS implementation.
 Both of them can be imported into a new workspace and added to the project references.

-### pyusb

-This directory has some info on the [pyusb][pyusb] Python package, which is used to communicate with the OTG USB on the CIAA board.
-Some Python scripts are there also to test the currently supported USB examples.

 ## About multicore projects

 Multicore projects need some special attention to configure.
 Please follow this steps: